Mosaic Variegated Aneuploidy Syndrome

 English

-.
+Alvaro Russi is a Pediatrics provider practicing medicine in Johnson City, Tennessee.
 Dr. Russi is rated as an Advanced provider by MediFind in the treatment of Mosaic Variegated Aneuploidy Syndrome.
-His top areas of expertise are Increased Head Circumference, Ehlers-Danlos Syndrome (EDS), Chromosome 8p Deletion, and Chromosome 6q Duplication.
+He is also highly rated in 125 other conditions, according to our data.
+His clinical expertise encompasses Increased Head Circumference, Ehlers-Danlos Syndrome (EDS), Chromosome 8p Deletion, and Chromosome 6q Duplication.
+Dr. Russi is board certified in American Board Of Pediatrics and American Board Of Medical Genetics.

 Experienced in Mosaic Variegated Aneuploidy Syndrome